NuclearKev/SPI-Flash/README.md

 #### Page Program
 This command's code is 0x02.
 It requires 3 bytes of start address, no dummies, and 1 to 256 bytes of data.
+This command writes 1's to 0's.
 You can only program 1 page or 256 bytes at a time.
 Before you program the device you must run the Write Enable command.
 If the eight least significant address bits are not all zero, all transmitted data that goes beyond the end of the current page are programmed from the start address of the same page; that is, from the address whose eight least significant bits are all zero.

 #### Sector Erase
 This command's code is 0xD8.
 It requires 3 bytes of start address, no dummies, and